 Before going on to study at the Guildhall School of Music and Drama in London, he was a member of the National Youth Orchestra of Great Britain.

 Tom has broadcast for radio and television including the BBC Proms and has performed in all of the UK’s major concert halls including the Royal Albert Hall, Barbican Hall, Royal Festival Hall and the Symphony Hall Birmingham.

 In 2008 Tom started a small choir of twenty and by putting himself out there and trying to break down the barriers surrounding access to music, Out There Music Bristol was born.

 Tom’s unique skill set enables him to conduct an orchestra, direct chamber, children’s and community choirs from the piano or the podium, work across a spectrum of ages from 7-70+ whilst arranging much of the music for the groups himself.
-This along with his ethos of inclusivity has built OTM Bristol into the unique composition of choirs and orchestras that it is today, with over two hundred and fifty members across the city of Bristol.
+This along with his ethos of inclusivity built OTM Bristol into what it is today.